-For example, when I fly from Beijing to Guangzhou on China Southern Airlines, I provide the airline with my Delta Airlines frequent flyer number.
-China Southern not only acknowledges my elite status with Delta Airlines (if I have any), they also pass along any miles earned to my Delta account.
+For example, when I fly from Beijing to Guangzhou on China Airlines, I provide the airline with my Delta Airlines frequent flyer number.
+China Airlines not only acknowledges my elite status with Delta Airlines (if I have any), they also pass along any miles earned to my Delta account.

-Delta doesn’t fly domestic routes in China, but that doesn’t matter because I can still earn miles through China Southern, their alliance partner.
+Delta doesn’t fly domestic routes in China, but that doesn’t matter because I can still earn miles through China Airlines, their alliance partner.